-What I loved about this is that people don’t buy fortune cookies because they taste good.
+What I love about this is that people don’t buy fortune cookies because they taste good.
 They buy them because of the delight it gives when the meal is over.
 That is SOOOO true!
 I always read my fortune out loud to the table of guests and demand them to read theirs as well.
-It’s always so fun.
+It’s always so much fun.

 The last thing you want to be to them is a commodity.
 You want to be a brand that they can fall in love with.

 An example is the Dollar Shave Club.
 How basic and commoditized can we get – it’s a razor.
-Well, this company’s story was, “stop paying for shave tech you don’t need.”
+This company’s story was, “stop paying for shave tech you don’t need.”
 Sharing how all the big shaving companies spend millions of dollars on marketing, celebrity endorsements, and better razor technology wasn’t directly linked to a superior or better product.

 This is just one business example out of hundreds she has in the book.
 The bottom line is you need to tell a story that people will care about.
 You need to stand for something and strive for excellence in all that your business does.

 Remember that the most successful brands in history didn’t behave like a commodity, and you shouldn’t behave like one, either.
 It’s about building a bigger vision that you want your customers to become.